What Is a Phoneme?

 but everything must be dared/endured"

 The first thing I take note of is the macrostructure of the poem.
 There's a whole lot of desire and longing in this poem.
-Sappho's heart is erupting with love and admiration.
+Sappho's heart erupts with love and admiration.
 How does the translator display this longing in English when the Ancient Greek alphabet is so different from our own?

 The translator packs this desire into the vowels of the poem and balances that airy and breathy desire with hard consonants.
 Just as the speaker desires to be lost in love (but the object of her desire is out of reach), the vowels and consonants in each line create a breathy and airy feeling that is restrained by more stern and foreboding sounds.

 If we look at the opening line of stanza three, we see the abundance of i sounds (sometimes sounding more like e).
 These i and e sounds are packed into harder s, k, n, t, and r sounds.
-This tension in the sound directly relates to the longing that is being expressed in the line and the strain of speaking the line (the clenched mouth shapes needed to say these words) adds to the metaphor of her broken tongue.
+This tension in the sound directly relates to the longing that is being expressed in the line, and the strain of speaking the line (the clenched mouth shapes needed to say these words) adds to the metaphor of her broken tongue.

 It's clear that the translator had to make a conscious decision to match the phonemes she used throughout each line to the tone and mood the poem is meant to create.
 Chances are, you are unconsciously considering phonemes every time you write a poem.
-Sound association is innate in all people; though it does vary from culture to culture.
+Sound association is innate in all people, though it does vary from culture to culture.

 Phonemes in Bob Dylan's "It's Alright, Ma (I'm Only Bleeding)"